Reese's Cupfusion: Ride experience

 Riders take on the role of security agents at Reese's Central.
-Led by Commander Cup, the riders keep the factory running by protecting the Reese's Crystal Cup.
+Led by Commander Cup and Agent 55, the riders keep the factory running by protecting the Reese's Crystal Cup.
 The cup collects people's love of chocolate and peanut butter known as Reese’s Spirit and creates energy that powers the factory.
 Mint the Merciless and his league of misfit candy try to steal it so they can use it for their own evil purposes.
 The riders' job is to fight back and to ensure that the world is never deprived of Reese’s.